 \subsection{Limitations of the Study}

-Our implementation of the focusing neuron was 1-Dimensional.
-We speculate that a 2D implementation would perform better in 2D image recognition tasks.
-In addition, due to the limitations of our hardware, the architectures tested in the experiments were shallow compared to the state-of-the-art deep networks.
-We shall test the focusing neurons with deeper networks on larger data sets in different problems.
+The current implementation of the focusing neuron was one-dimensional because the initial aim was to produce a core module that is compatible with all settings/domains.
+One can speculate that a 2D implementation would perform better with 2D image inputs because it would take better advantage of the spatiality.
+In addition, the architectures tested in the experiments were shallow compared to the state-of-the-art deep networks such as residual networks \cite{resnet}.
+The next step will be to test the performance of focusing neurons in deeper networks on larger data sets, and on different tasks.

-Finally, we tested the focusing layers against dense layers in common pattern recognition tasks.
-However, we believe that focusing neurons can be used to partition and distribute input spaces.
-To test this capacity, we must design experiments in which input is complex (multi-domain), such as, a part of the input carries speech signals while another part receives visual signals.